Akash073-hub/4th-sem/README.md

 # 4th Semester Projects
-This repository contains all my 4th semester subjects and projects.
+This repository contains all my 4th semester's subjects and projects.